Popular in | December |

 Users looking for the lowest fares to Uruguay should consider flying on Sunday evenings, when prices are typically cheapest.
 Budget-minded travelers will want to avoid Saturday at noon, when prices are usually at their highest.

-The most popular airlines flying from New York to Uruguay are LATAM Airlines, Copa Airlines and American Airlines.
+The most popular airlines flying from New York to Uruguay are LATAM Airlines, Copa Airlines and Delta.

 The cheapest airlines flying from New York to Uruguay are Copa Airlines, Avianca and Delta.